goscribe/inference-backend/README.md

             "type": "TEXT",
             "options": [Keep this empty],
             "mark_scheme": "A string that tells an instructor how to mark: what is acceptable, and what is not enough or incorrect."
+            "points": <integer value representing total points for this question>
         }},
         {{
             "question": "<Question 2>",